-The only required outcome is for the Fellow to submit 5 images of work made during the residency and a statement of impact.
-For more information about the HARPO Foundation and past recipients of the Emerging Artist Fellowship Residency, please visit their website at www.harpofoundation.org.
+For more information about the HARPO Foundation and the Emerging Artist Fellowship Residency, please visit their website at www.harpofoundation.org.

 Ssu-ya Hsiung is a performance and jewelry artist based in Brooklyn.
 Working through installations and performance with multiple mediums and materials.
 Her interests lie in showing the escapism from the reality that she is unwilling to stay in.
 Through her practice, she aims to negate our personal responsibility and to avoid the discomfort of existential angst that we all must deal with.
 She runs away from unpleasant thoughts by creating her own fantasy with personal connection physically and emotionally.